-If yes, HUD may have agreed to certain items that are outlined in the preservation property's approved plan of action.
-For information on Option 5, reference Chapter 7 of the Section 8 Renewal Guidebook, and/or contact the HAP Officer to discuss this issue further.
+If a 236 or 221 (d)(3) BMIR property pre-paid their loan early and as a result entered into long-term use agreement with HUD under previously completed portfolio demonstration or preservation, HUD agreed to certain items, which were outline in the Preservation Property's approved plan of action.
+For information on Option 5, reference Chapter 7 of the Section 8 Renewal Guidebook, or contact the HAP Officer with questions and/or reference Chapter 7 of the Section 8 Renewal Guidebook.